Jeunese/jeunese.github.io/docs/overview.md

 ### UX writing

 Good UX needs good content.
-The right UI copy to accompany the right designs, at the right time, influences how a user engages with a product and their user experience.
+The right UI copy to accompany the right designs, at the right time, influences how a user engages with a product.

 UI copy includes buttons, menu labels, error messages, security notes, T&Cs, inline instructions, tooltips, and any kind of in-product instructions on product usage.
-UI copy speaks to the user and helps them make their journey through the UI as smoothly as possible.
+UI copy speaks to the user and helps make their journey through the UI as smooth as possible.

-UX writing is the process of creating in-product content for the UI of digital products to help the end-user interact with it.
-This makes UX writing a design exercise and an integral part of designing the customer journey.
-Thus, the optimal level of UX writer involvement in product design is at the beginning.
-This way, the UI can be designed as a unified source of information.

 Good UX writing gives the user what they need, in context, when they need it.
+When users hit a roadblock, effective in-product help content can make the difference between a negative and a positive experience.
+UX writers help embed this content into the application itself.
 This minimises the end-user's need to engage with documentation, by helping to make the UI more intuitive, which increases usability and reduces frustration.

-When users hit a roadblock, effective help content can make the difference between a negative and a positive experience.
-UX writers help embed help content into the application itself.
+UX writing is an integral part of designing the customer journey.
+As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
+This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

 ### UI review

 Having an information developer responsible for UI copy helps ensure that information is clear and consistent, for a better user experience.

-To this end, IX engages with Product Design (PD) for UI content review when PD has developed a wireframe or prototype for a specific issue/ticket.
+To this end, IX engages with PD for UI content review when the designer has developed a wireframe or prototype for a specific issue/ticket.
 The typical engagement flow is as follows:

 1. **Early designs.** PD notifies IX that there is content to review, with links typically included in a ticket.
 PD might also provide a walk-through of the design, links to demos, or a detailed explanation of some of the screens in the prototype.
 2. **Information gathering.** IX reviews the associated tickets and requests additional information from PD if needed to understand the intent of the design.